ycjcl868/snippets-cli/README.md

 # snippets-cli
 >  In the project, some repeated code snippets are often initialized (for example: Controller/Model/Component/...), we may create new files, copy, paste, and modify names.

 The thing to do with `Snippets-cli` is to configure this part of the repeated initialization work and generate it with commands.
+It will help improve efficiency, reduce the repeated work.

 ## Quick start
 ### Installation